What will I learn?

 Price: £350 GBP (+VAT) | Study Mode: Tutor-guided, online learning |

 A module is opened each week on a Wednesday, including the study content and a homework exercise, to be completed at your own pace.
-There are three live sessions, run via Google Meets, normally in weeks 1, 3 and 5.
-The dates for these live sessions will be confirmed soon!
+There are three live sessions to join as part of this course, which will be run via Google Meets on the following dates:

 You should take this course if you want to learn how to: